bcgov/platform-services-status-page-notifications/notifications/Upgrading-OCP49-API.md

 Red Hat Openshift bases itself off of Kubernetes and then adds additional technologies to create the product we all use today.
 This means that for each version of Openshift, it is matched against a specific version of Kubernetes.

-For example, The version of Kubernetes that is used when we upgraded to Openshift 4.8 is Kubernetes version 1.21.
-We know this in advance since Red Hat in their release notes will put this version change details in the notes, since many technologies out there might not necessarily have compatibility details regarding Openshift versions, but do have this information for Kubernetes versions.
+For example, Openshift 4.8 which the Platform was upgraded to in winter 2022 uses Kubernetes version 1.21.
+Red Hat usually includes the Kubernetes version used by each Openshift version in the release notes, as many technologies out there might not necessarily include details about their compatibility with Openshift versions, but typically have this information for Kubernetes versions.
 Click [here](https://docs.openshift.com/container-platform/4.8/release_notes/ocp-4-8-release-notes.html#ocp-4-8-about-this-release) to see this for Openshift 4.8, which runs with Kubernetes version 1.21.

 ## API Versioning